hashicorp/terraform-website/content/source/docs/cloud/vcs/gitlab-eece.html.md

     For the first step, select "GitLab" then select "GitLab Enterprise Edition" or "GitLab Community Edition" from the dropdown.
 The page will move to the next step.

-1. In the "Set up provider" step, fill in the HTTP URL and API URL of your GitLab Enterprise Edition or GitLab Community Edition instance.
+1. In the "Set up provider" step, fill in the **HTTP URL** and **API URL** of your GitLab Enterprise Edition or GitLab Community Edition instance, as well as an optional **Name** for this VCS connection.
 Click "Continue."

     Field          | Value
     ---------------|--------------------------------------------